-A substantial percentage of the fair value of the Company's financial instruments and other inventory positions owned and financial instruments and other inventory positions sold, but not yet purchased, are based on observable market prices, observable market prices, observable market prices and pricing parameters can vary from product to product.
+A substantial percentage of the fair value of the Company's financial instruments and other inventory positions owned and financial instruments and other inventory positions sold, but not yet purchased, is based on observable market prices, observable market parameters, or derived from broker or dealer prices.
+The availability of observable market prices and pricing parameters can vary from product to product.
 Where available, observable market prices and pricing or market parameters in a product may be used to derive a price without requiring significant judgment.
 In certain markets, observable market prices or market parameters are not available for all products, and fair value is determined using techniques appropriate for each particular product.
 These techniques involve some degree of judgment.
 Results from valuation models and other techniques in one period may not be indicative of future period fair value measurement.

 For investments in illiquid or privately held securities that do not have readily determinable fair values, the determination of fair value requires the Company to estimate the value of the securities using the best information available.
 Among the factors considered by the Company in determining the fair value of such financial instruments are the cost, terms and liquidity of the investment, the financial condition and operating results of the issuer, the quoted market price of publicly traded securities with similar quality and yield, and other factors generally pertinent to the valuation of investments.
-In instances where a security is subject to transfer restrictions, the value of the security is based primarily on the quoted price of a similar security without restriction but may be reduced by an amount estimated to reflect such restrictions.
 In addition, even where the Company derives the value of a security based on information from an independent source, certain assumptions may be required to determine the security's fair value.
 For instance, the Company assumes that the size of positions in securities that it holds would not be large enough to affect the quoted price of the securities if the Company sells them, and that any such sale would happen in an orderly manner.
 The actual value realized upon disposition could be different from the currently estimated fair value.